Erb's Palsy Attorney Fort Wayne

 How much does it cost to hire your firm for an Erb’s palsy case?

-We generally handle serious injury matters on a contingency fee basis, which means you do not pay legal fees upfront.
-Our fee is typically a percentage of any recovery we obtain.
-We explain the exact terms during your consultation so you can decide what works for your family.
+We typically handle serious injury matters on a contingency fee basis.
+That means you do not pay upfront legal fees, and our fee is based on recovery if we obtain compensation for your family.

 How long do I have to file an Erb’s palsy claim in Indiana?

-What information should I bring to a consultation about my child’s injury?
+What should I bring to a consultation with an Erb’s palsy attorney in Fort Wayne?

-Bring any medical records you already have, including prenatal care, hospital discharge papers, and therapy notes, along with a timeline of key events.
-If you do not have everything, that is fine.
-We can talk through what happened and help request additional records as needed.
+Bring any records you already have, including prenatal documents, discharge paperwork, pediatric notes, and therapy records, plus a basic timeline of events.
+If you do not have everything, we can still start the conversation and help request additional records.

-How will your team keep me updated about my child’s case?
+How will I receive updates about my child’s case?

-Talk With Our Team About Your Child’s Future
+Talk With a Fort Wayne Erb's Palsy Attorney About Your Child’s Future

 About Our Firm